aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/owner/index.md

 ## Owner operations with CLI

 :::tip Testnet vs Mainnet
 The below CLI command examples use mainnet.
 Change the `--network` value for testnet and devnet.
-View the `--rest-url` values in [Aptos Blockchain Deployments](../../aptos-deployments.md) to see how profiles can be configured based on the network.
+View the values in [Aptos Blockchain Deployments](../../aptos-deployments.md) to see how profiles can be configured based on the network.
 :::

 ### Initialize CLI